 This system works best when there are lots of different steps that don’t happen simultaneously but rather happen sequentially-like at a manufacturing plant where workers have to do one task after another until they produce a product.

-This framework can be applied to almost any workflow because it requires constant visualization of where the process is at and how many steps are left until completion.
+This framework can be applied to almost any efficient workflow because it requires constant visualization of where the process is at and how many steps are left until completion.

 It’s really hard to visualize work when there are too many different things going on simultaneously, so Kanban helps teams focus on their tasks more easily by breaking down each task into smaller steps and then treating those steps as separate work items.